Bort-Millipede/PocketCHIP_hcx/README.md

 sudo /usr/local/bin/pocketchip_88XXau_helper.sh
 ```

-&nbsp;
+#### Manual

-Alternatively: Load the wireless driver (this command can be safely run even if the driver has already been loaded).
+Load the wireless driver (this command can be safely run even if the driver has already been loaded).

 ```bash
 sudo modprobe 88XXau